LitMgwebi/Blog/README.md

  ## Project Overview

   ### Description
-Welcome to my dynamic and responsive M.E.R.N API-powered blog web platform!
-Here, users can easily log in to share their thoughts through personalized blogs, complete with the option to delete as needed.
-My advanced cookie authorization and authentication system ensures the security of every piece while also allowing non-authorized users to explore the diverse range of content available.
-Join me in this inclusive community, where creativity thrives and connections are made through the power of blogging.
+Welcome to my vibrant blog platform!
+Crafted with the cutting-edge M.E.R.N framework, this platform boasts a Typescript-driven ExpressJS server, leveraging the robust foundation of NodeJS.
+Seamlessly, users can log in to express their thoughts via personalized blogs, with the added convenience of deletion options.
+Ensuring utmost security, my sophisticated cookie authorization and authentication system, powered by JSONWebTokens, safeguards every contribution while also welcoming non-authorized users to explore a diverse array of content.
+The sleek aesthetic is achieved through a React app that securely transmits data from client to server using Axios and CORS.
+Come be part of this inclusive community where creativity flourishes, and meaningful connections are forged through the art of blogging.

   ### Project Structure
 ```